-- The second weeding should be done before flowering to prevent loss of flowers. - Avoid weeding immediately after rain to prevent weed seed transport in the field
+- If a pre-emergence chemical is applied to control weeds, then one hand weeding at 5-6 weeks after planting should be done. - The second weeding must be done before flowering to prevent loss of flowers. - Avoid weeding immediately after rainfall to prevent weed seeds transport in the field.